JaeDukSeo/getting-started-with-the-api/python/README.md

-# Getting started in python
+# Getting started in Python

 1. If you have not already done so, follow the Google Genomics [sign up instructions](https://cloud.google.com/genomics/install-genomics-tools#authenticate) to generate and download a valid ``client_secrets.json`` file.